 – Jeremiah 30:8-9 (NKJV)

 Those two verses coincide exactly with the second half of Zechariah 13:9.
-The Jews will finally, after two thousand years, serve Yehovah.
-They will no longer be in rebellion.
+The Jews will finally, after two thousand years of rebellion, serve Yehovah.
+They will no longer be in resistance to God.
 They will also serve the One True Heir to the Throne of David – Jesus Christ.
 How awesome and wonderful it is that Jesus and Yehovah are the same person.